beeeeez/ptclinic/README.md

 # PTClinic

 ## Project Todos

-- Please make the font on the forms larger than it is now – we are getting old and need larger font **Next Up**
 - Please make the Evaluation Visit printable. **WIP - Format issues**
 - Once the Follow Up form is saved, please make it visible by other users (not editable, but just viewable) **Next Up**
 - **Test the program!**